 Recycled Plastics for Highway Appurtenances

-This research and development center, supported by a three-year grant from the New Jersey Department of Transportation, answers a call for more economical traffic noise barriers and safer road barriers that use new materials and designs.
+This research and development center, supported by a grant from the New Jersey Department of Transportation, answers a call for more economical traffic noise barriers and safer road barriers that use new materials and designs.
 In addition to material tests, the work will include development of constitutive models and analysis techniques for nonlinear characteristics of the material and its variation through the cross section.
 Computer simulation will be used to analyze the barriers during a crash by modifying current programs to include recycled plastics models.
 Experimental study will include wind and acoustic test of the noise barriers and in-field implementation of the proposed designs.
 An important aspect of this study will be to develop structural analysis methods and design procedures suitable for this new material.
 Such procedures and methodologies must take advantage of the flexible but ductile nature of the material.
 Recycled plastics will also be investigated for use in the new aesthetically-innovative noise wall design known as Bhavnani Design and as posts in a Combination Glare Screen/Pedestrian Barrier for New Jersey center barriers.

 High Performance Concrete Laboratory